temperature48/panda-guard/README.md

 ### Project Structure

-The source code is located under the `jailbreakpipe` folder.
+The source code is located under the `panda_guard` folder.
 Here is a brief overview of the structure:

 ```
-jailbreakpipe
+panda_guard
 ├── __init__.py
 ├── llms
 │   ├── __init__.py